-The best treatment options for Evans syndrome depend on many factors, including the severity of the condition; the signs and symptoms present; and each person's response to certain therapies.
+Treatment for Evans syndrome depends on many factors, including the severity of the condition; the signs and symptoms present; and each person's response to certain therapies.
 For example, people who need to be hospitalized due to severe anemia or thrombocytopenia are often treated with blood transfusions followed by therapy with corticosteroids or intravenous (IV) immune globulin.
 Other treatment options include immunosuppressive drugs.
 Most affected individuals respond to these treatments; however, relapse is frequent.

 For cases that are very severe and difficult to treat, a stem cell transplant may be used to provide a long-term cure.
-Autologous and allogeneic stem cell transplantation have been used in a small number of patients (14 patients aged 5-52 years), with mixed results.
+Autologous and allogeneic stem cell transplantation have been used in a small number of patients with mixed results.

 Are statistics available regarding morbidity and mortality for Evans syndrome?

 Evans syndrome has a chronic, relapsing, and sometimes fatal course.
 In a 3-year follow-up study of 42 people with Evans syndrome (ages 4 months to 19 years), 3 people (7%) died; 20 people (48%) had active disease and remained on some treatment; and 5 people (12%) had persistent disease but were not receiving any treatment.
 Fourteen people (33%) had no evidence of disease for 1.5 months to 5 years (median 1 year).

 What is the long-term outlook for people with Evans syndrome?

 The long-term outlook for people with Evans syndrome can vary.
 Some affected people may experience periods of long remission in which the signs and symptoms of the condition disappear or become less severe.
 Others have chronic problems with no remissions.